escapedcat/react-experience/README.md

 `npm install react`

 Well and then I did some other changes to use `import` for all things.
 This results in an issue with the `router`.
 Let's figure out how to fix this now.

+## Export, Import, default, module
+What a mess.
+I figured out that I had no clue how to use `export` properly and if I should use `React.createClass` or `class extends Component`.
+I still don't.
+I setteled for `export const Foo = React.createClass` for now.
+It's really stupid to only work on this every now and then.